nitti510x/ai-agent-product-website/README.md

 The application uses a modern serverless architecture with clear separation of concerns:

 - **Frontend**: React application with Vite
-- **External API**: All primary data operations use `agent.ops.geniusos.co`
+- **External API**: All primary data operations use `https://db.api.geniusos.co`
 - **Authentication**: Supabase Auth for SSO users only
 - **Payments**: Stripe integration via Supabase Edge Functions only

 ### Data Flow Architecture

 1. **Primary Data Source**:
-   - All application data (plans, subscriptions, tokens, etc.) is served from the external API at `agent.ops.geniusos.co`
+   - All application data (plans, subscriptions, tokens, etc.) is served from the external API at `https://db.api.geniusos.co`
    - The Railway PostgreSQL database stores plans and subscription data, accessed via the external API

 2. **Supabase Usage (LIMITED SCOPE)**: